trizen/raku-rosettacode/programming_tasks/A/Anonymous_recursion.md

 ```

-Here the closure, `*+*`, is just a quick way to write a lambda, `-&gt; $a, $b { $a + $b }`.
+Here the closure, `*+*`, is just a quick way to write a lambda, `-> $a, $b { $a + $b }`.
 The sequence operator implicitly maps the two arguments to the -2nd and -1st elements of the sequence.
 So the sequence operator certainly applies an anonymous lambda, but whether it's recursion or not depends on whether you view a sequence as iteration or as simply a convenient way of memoizing a recursion.
 Either view is justifiable.